dotnet/csharplang/proposals/pattern-const-expressions.md

 ## Summary
 [summary]: #summary

-Consider `is` pattern expressions as constant if the LHS is constant.
+Consider `is` pattern expressions as constant if both the RHS and the LHS are constant values, expressions, or patterns.

 ## Motivation
 [motivation]: #motivation